-The applicant may choose to lodge his or her application onshore or offshore with the assistance of our Migration Experts in the eastern suburbs.
-To be eligible to apply for this visa, the applicant must: –
+The applicant may choose to lodge his or her application onshore or offshore with the assistance of our Migration Specialists in the Eastern Suburbs of Melbourne.
+To be eligible to apply for this visa, you must: –

-This is a Prospective Marriage Visa and the applicant must be offshore to lodge this visa.
-To be eligible to apply for this visa, the applicant must:-
+This is a Prospective Marriage Visa, and you must be offshore to lodge this visa.
+To be eligible to apply for this visa, you must:-

-To be eligible to apply for this visa the applicant must: –
+To be eligible to apply for this visa you must: –

-The applicant can lodge his or her application onshore if of the Australian pensionable age.
+You can lodge your application onshore if you are of the Australian pensionable age.
 Otherwise the application MUST be lodged offshore.

 With effect from 17 April 2019 the Australian Government announced the launch of the Temporary Sponsored Parent Subclass 870 visa.
 The applicant for this visa does not have to meet the balance of family test or post any sponsorship bond.
 There are two streams of the visa, namely the three-year validity visa and the five-year validity visa.
 The salient features of this visa are as follows:-